Sexual assault of Savannah Dietrich

-In August 2011, a female American high-school student named Savannah Dietrich was sexually assaulted by Will Frey and Austin Zehnder, lacrosse players from Trinity High School (Louisville), an exclusive Catholic high school in Louisville, Kentucky.
+In August 2011, a female American high-school student named Savannah Dietrich was sexually assaulted by Will Frey and Austin Zehnder, lacrosse players from Trinity High School, an exclusive Catholic high school in Louisville, Kentucky.
 The assault was photographed by Frey and Zehnder and other observers, and images and comments from the incident went viral on the internet.

 In a plea bargain, two 16-year-old boys Frey and Zehnder pleaded guilty to sexual abuse in the first degree, a felony, and voyeurism, a misdemeanor.
 Dietrich released the names of her attackers and argued publicly that they were not adequately punished despite being instructed not to discuss the case by the presiding judge.
 International controversy regarding the case developed when attorneys for the boys attempted to have her held in contempt, but the motion was subsequently dropped.

 Afterwards, at the time of sentencing, the judge said that because of the "serious nature" of the crime, she would revise the punishment requested by the prosecutor.
 Accordingly, the judge removed a provision that would have expunged the defendants' records upon reaching age 19 1/2, and also ordered that their community service be served at a charity that deals with women's issues.

 Initial court proceedings, plea deal, and privacy law

 The two defendants pleaded guilty to sexual abuse in the first degree, a felony and voyeurism, a misdemeanor.
 The initial plea-deal agreed to by the prosecutor was 50 hours of community service, a diversion agreement, counseling, and a provision to expunge the defendants' criminal records—provided they maintained good behavior—at age 19 1/2.
-Paul Richwalsky, the prosecutor in the case was a graduate and booster of Trinity High School (Louisville), the same school the boys attended.
+Paul Richwalsky, the prosecutor in the case was a graduate and booster of Trinity High School, the same school the boys attended.

 On June 26, 2012, Judge Deana H. McDonald admonished the parties to the case that they must follow the statutes and laws regarding privacy and confidentiality of juvenile proceedings on the Commonwealth of Kentucky.
 The state of Kentucky is one of 11 states which seal court cases if the accused is under 18 years of age.
 Then Judge McDonald took an extra step, indicating that the crime itself should not be discussed and that no one should "speak about the incident to anyone for any reason," she said, according to court files.
 "No one is to talk or type anything."
 This meant that Dietrich (the 16-year-old female victim) was not permitted to speak about the case, the charges, the facts and allegations therein, and the identities of the defendants.